flamsanct/flamsanct.github.io/dao/proposal/README.md

 More info on this process will be available on the Discourse forum.

+## Submit On-chain Proposals on Sunday

+All on-chain proposals should be submitted on Sunday.
+Voting on all proposals will thus start and end on Sunday.

+### Rationale

+In an effort to make participating in governance more accessible, we'll experiment with launching all new proposals on a specific day.
+Since the voting period is one week, this would mean voting for all proposals would start and end on the same day.
+This way, everyone knows when to vote without having to track multiple individual voting timelines.
+This should be considered an experiment that can be reviewed, changed, or discontinued if it's found to be ineffective.

+### Exceptions

+If a proposal is time sensitive (but not an [emergency](/dao/powers/#emergency-proposal-multi-sig)) and waiting for Sunday is an issue, a proposer can request written approval to submit the on-chain proposal on a day that isn't Sunday from a member of the Core Team on the Draft Proposal.
+This process can be amended via a community resolution at any time.

 ## The Proposal Process

 ### **Step 0: Vet Idea on Discourse Forum**